AlecInfo/Shadow_Casting/README.md

 # Shadow_Casting
-Under project of [13th Haunted Street](https://github.com/AlecInfo/13th_Haunted_Street), which aims to experience [Penumbra](https://github.com/discosultan/penumbra).
+Proof of concept of [13th Haunted Street](https://github.com/AlecInfo/13th_Haunted_Street), which aims to experience [Penumbra](https://github.com/discosultan/penumbra).
 Penumbra is a C# package designed for [Monogame](https://www.monogame.net/), which aims to create shadows and lights.

 ## Installation